oktadev/okta-blog/_source/_posts/2021-10-29-k8s-to-the-cloud-aws.md

 A VPC is required for creating a cluster.
 The VPC is also required to contain subnets within at least two availability zones.
 These subnets can either be public or private; however, it is recommended to have a combination of public and private subnets so that ingress traffic can be load balanced.

 EKS has an uptime [Service Level Agreement](https://aws.amazon.com/eks/sla/) of 99.95%.
-As one of the strategies to ensure high availability (HA), an Auto Scaling Group can be used within each Availability Zone to monitor the nodes within a cluster, scaling them to meet your application’s demands or even restarting them when health probes fail repeatedly.
+As one of the strategies to ensure high availability (HA), an Auto Scaling Group can be used within each Availability Zone to monitor the nodes within a cluster, scaling them to meet your application's demands or even restarting them when health probes fail repeatedly.

 ### Creating a Docker Container

-With the knowledge you now have about EKS, let’s use it to create a cluster having a deployment torun the Docker image of a Node.js application secured with Okta.
-We will reuse the Node.js application that was built for an earlier blog post, ,[Building a Simple Authentication in Express in 15 minutes](https://developer.okta.com/blog/2019/05/31/simple-auth-express-fifteen-minutes).
+With the knowledge you now have about EKS, let's use it to create a cluster having a deployment torun the Docker image of a Node.js application secured with Okta.
+We will reuse the Node.js application that was built for an earlier blog post, ,[Building a Simple Authentication in Express in 15 minutes](/blog/2019/05/31/simple-auth-express-fifteen-minutes).
 You needonly focus on creating a Docker image of the application.

 The steps outlined below will guide you through building the Docker image of a Node.js app secured with Okta.